waiyiwong/Zero_Waste_Cooking/README.md

 ### **Unsolved Bugs**
 - **Delete Recipe Post Button Modal**
-  - **Issue**: The delete functionality for recipe posts has the issue mentioned above, where the post cannot be deleted when using the delete button on modal (on comments.js Line 49-55).
+  - **Issue**: The delete functionality for recipe posts has the issue mentioned above, where the post cannot be deleted when using the delete button on modal (on comments.js line 49-55).
-  - **Proposed Fix**: Plan to modify the `urls.py` file to correct the link and resolve the issue.
-I will seek further support from Google search and so.
+  - **Proposed Fix**: Although replacing the modal with a confirmation deletion template page resolved the deletion issue, I am eager to understand the root cause of the modal problem and find a solution.
+I plan to modify the `urls.py` file to correct the link and fully resolve the issue.
+I will continue to seek further support through Google searches and other resources.

 ## Deployment